Face Coverings at RDU

 - How long will I be required to wear a face covering at RDU?

 Yes.
-All employees, travelers and other visitors to Raleigh-Durham International Airport (RDU) are required to wear a face covering or mask in accordance with a state executive order.
-The order mandates that face coverings be worn at all times in the airport with few exceptions (see below for list of exceptions).
-The order also authorizes law enforcement to issue a citation and/or deny access to airport facilities to anyone who refuses to wear a face covering.
+Federal law (TSA Security Directive 1542-21-01) and a state executive order require all employees, travelers and other visitors to Raleigh-Durham International Airport (RDU) to wear a face covering or mask.
+Face coverings must be worn at all times in the airport with few exceptions (see below for list of exceptions).
+Failure to comply may result in removal or denial of re-entry to airport facilities, as well as penalties under federal and state law.

 - Has a medical or behavioral condition or disability and cannot wear a face covering (including, but not limited to, any person who has trouble breathing, or is unconscious or incapacitated, or is otherwise unable to put on or remove the face covering without assistance)

-- Is under five (5) years of age – children under two (2) years of age should not wear a face covering
+- Is under five (5) years of age – children under two (2) years of age should not wear a face covering.
+The TSA Security Directive exempts children under the age of 2.

 - Is actively eating or drinking